zhanghe9704/tpsa_sym/paper/paper.md

 # Background

-In the following, we give a very brief introduction on TPSA/DA from a practical computational perspective.
+In the following, we give a very brief introduction on (symbolic) TPSA/DA from a practical computational perspective.
 Please refer to @AIEP108book and @chao2002lecture for the complete theory with more details.

 The fundamental concept in DA is the DA vector.
 To make this concept easier to understand, we can consider a DA vector as the Taylor expansion of a function at a specific point.